San Jose Giants Homestand Preview: August 9-11

 - San Jose Giants Homestand Preview: August 9-11 - San Jose Giants

-- 66ers Outlast Giants in 12 Innings to Sweep Series - San Jose Giants
+- Frisbee Pitches Giants to Series Win over Storm - San Jose Giants

-- Homers Help Ports to 12-7 Win, Series Victory - Stockton Ports

-- Quakes Complete Tough Road Trip; Home on Tuesday - Rancho Cucamonga Quakes
+- Rancho Sets Sight on Series Win Following Wednesday's Loss - Rancho Cucamonga Quakes

-- Strong Pitching and Powerful Offense Secure Series Victory - Modesto Nuts

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.